juefimova/JavaQuiz/README.md

 4. Enjoy and have fun testing your Java knowledge!

+## Credits

+This game was created by Yuliya Yafimava.

 ## Contributing

 Contributions are welcome!
 If you have any ideas for improvements or new features,